itworkslol/skylight/README.md

 You can add other cities in the script source, if you know their bounding-box coordinates.
 The [OSM homepage](https://openstreetmap.org) has an `Export` tool that is handy for finding this.

-Also update `LAT_LONG_ORIGIN` in the app to default to the new city location.
+Also update `LAT_LONG_ORIGINS` in the app to add the new city location.

 ## Update map tiles